The Concept of Dark Energy is not Based on the Principles of Physics: Cosmological Data Can be clearly Explained Without this Concept: Results for cosmological acceleration

-{\it Therefore, the phenomenon of cosmological acceleration has nothing to do with dark energy or other artificial reasons.
-This phenomenon is an inevitable kinematical consequence of quantum theory in semiclassical approximation and the problem of cosmological constant does not arise.}
+In literature, it is often stated that quantum theory of gravity should become GR in classical approximation.
+In Sec. \ref{Hierarchy} we argue that this is probably not the case because at the quantum level the concept of space-time background does not have a physical meaning. {\it Our results for the cosmological acceleration obtained from semiclassical approximation to quantum theory are compatible with GR} but in our approach, space-time background is absent from the very beginning.

-Since 1998, the fact that $\Lambda>0$ has been confirmed in several experiments, and it is now accepted \cite{AA} that $\Lambda = 1.3\cdot 10^{-52}/m^2$ with the accuracy 5\%.
-Since $\Lambda$ is very small and the evolution of the universe is the complex process, cosmological repulsion does not appear to be the main effect determining this process, and other effects (e.g., gravity, microwave background and cosmological nucleosynthesis) may play a much larger role.
+{\bf Conclusion}: {\it The problem of cosmological acceleration has a unique solution which has nothing to do with dark energy or other artificial reasons: cosmological acceleration is an inevitable {\bf kinematical} consequence of quantum theory in semiclassical approximation.}